dimitri-nicolo/calico/visibility/performance-hotspots.md

 from this log.
 You don't have to do any additional configuration for this.
 You also can remove some logs from the processing with the **PH_PROCESSED_LOGS** environment variable.

-A model is trained to find patters in these fields.
+A model is trained to find patterns in these fields.
 It searches for the patterns for all fields.

 Performance hotspots can represent an abnormal behaviour of a single field or a set of fields.